testit-tms/adapters-flutter/README.md

 Description of methods:

-* `tms.AddLinks` - add links to the autotest result.
+* `addAttachment` - add single attachment to the autotest result.
-* `tms.AddAttachments` - add attachments to the autotest result.
+* `addAttachments` - add attachments to the autotest result.
+* `addLinks` - add single link to the autotest result.
-* `tms.AddAtachmentsFromString` - add attachments from string to the autotest result.
+* `addLinks` - add links to the autotest result.
-* `tms.AddMessage` - add message to the autotest result.
+* `addMessage` - add message to the autotest result.

 ### Examples